ANK-dev/C-Notes/Chapter_4/C_Notes_-_Chapter_4.md

     Would not we shatter it to bits -- and then Re-mould it nearer to the Heart's Desire!

-o padrão de letras "`ould`" irá produzir a saída
+o padrão de letras "`ould`" irá produzir a saída:

     Ah Love! could you and I with Fate conspire
     Would not we shatter it to bits -- and then